-- 1. Place the ATV on a level surface. - 2.
-Start the engine, warm it up for several minutes, and then turn it off. - 3.
-Place an oil pan under the engine to collect the used oil. - 4.
-Remove the crankcase engine oil filler cap and its O-ring, and then remove the crankcase engine oil drain bolt and its gasket.
+- 1. Place the ATV on a level surface. - Start the engine, warm it up for several minutes, and then turn it off. - 3.
+Place an oil pan under the engine to collect the used oil.

+Remove the crankcase engine oil filler bolt and its O-ring, and then remove the crankcase engine oil drain bolt and its gasket.

-- 1. Crankcase engine oil filler cap - 2.
+- 1. Crankcase engine oil filler bolt - 2.
 O-ring

-- 1. Crankcase engine oil drain bolt - 2.
-Gasket
+- 1. Crankcase engine oil drain bolt

+- 2. Gasket

-5. Remove the engine oil tank filler cap, and then remove the engine oil tank drain bolt and its gasket.
+- Remove the engine oil tank filler cap, and then remove the engine oil tank drain bolt and its gasket.